pb0xxx/megatec-ups-control-library/README.md

 | 11    | Nothing              | Yes      | Cancel Test |
 | 13    | UPS Rating  | No       | |
 | 105   | Nothing              | Yes      | Power off UPS in 1 minute <br> During and after the UPS shutdown, the UPS status can still be retrieved. |

+## UPS Status
+The UPS status is returned by the library as a raw string.
+You need to parse it to get individual values.
+See the C# example `/examples/windows/main.cs` to see how to do it (start reading at line 88).

 ## Time conversion in `test_ups_with_time`